-That the San Diego Housing Commission (Housing Commission) recommend that the San Diego City Council (City Council) take the following actions:
+That the San Diego City Council (City Council) take the following actions:

-- 1) Approve the Proposed Fiscal Year 2022 (FY 2022) City of San Diego Affordable Housing Fund (AHF) Annual Plan (Annual Plan) Program Activity Allocation of \$60,213,486 in anticipated funds (also included in the FY 2022 Housing Commission Proposed Budget) and the proposed Model Programs; and - 2) Authorize the Housing Commission's President & Chief Executive Officer (President & CEO), or designee, to reallocate funds among the proposed Model Programs included in the FY 2022 AHF Annual Plan in response to market demands and opportunities.
+- Approve the Proposed Fiscal Year 2022 (FY 2022) City of San Diego Affordable Housing Fund (AHF) Annual Plan (Annual Plan) Program Activity Allocation of \$60,213,486 in anticipated funds (also included in the FY 2022 Housing Commission Proposed Budget) and the proposed Model Programs; and - 2.
+Authorize the President & Chief Executive Officer (President & CEO) of the Housing Commission to reallocate funds among the proposed Model Programs included in the FY 2022 AHF Annual Plan in response to market demands and opportunities.